 Telling people isn’t enough.
 Humans are visual and need to be shown.
-Since we know conversion ramps up significantly with good photography, and again with good videography – filling your site with free stock photography from Unsplash won’t be enough to get seen.
+Since we know conversion ramps up significantly with good photography, and again with good videography - filling your site with free stock photography from Unsplash won’t be enough to get seen.
 You need something that features YOU.
-Not images hundreds of other OTs use.
+Not the same images hundreds of other OTs use.
 You must consider going professional for your practice.
 It’s the only way to showcase your skills and your unique way of communicating with your clients for that final bit of convincing.

 When all the above is set up, you can wait weeks to rank, or you can put yourself in front of your ideal audience now.
 These are the people who are already actively looking for you.
 They’re either willing and ready to spend on their wellbeing, or are desperate to find someone suitable to work with their specific challenges.